OFFICE MANAGER FAST STATS

 Office managers manage the office, which is to say that they make sure existing systems run smoothly and procedures are followed.
 This requires strong organizational skills and understanding of administrative systems.
 Office managers also often lead the office in taking on new initiatives that require employees to work together to learn new procedures, systems and skills that may require training.
 This requires great interpersonal skills, an ability to delegate responsibility, and an ability to inspire confidence among the team.

-Office managers must communicate with subordinates, executives and senior managers, outside vendors, visiting clients, and others, all of whom require a unique communication approach to establish working relationship, gain trust and, maximize efficacy.
+Office managers must communicate with subordinates, executives and senior managers, outside vendors, visiting clients, and others, all of whom require a unique communication approach to establish working relationship, gain trust and maximize efficacy.
 In almost all of those relationships, office managers are trying to come to an understanding and agree on terms of work, assignment, or exchange of goods and services that are mutually beneficial and productive.
 In short, they have to be good negotiators.

 Making sure that departments and projects are funded, salaries are paid, inventory is purchased, and expenses are reimbursed are responsibilities that lie squarely on the shoulders of the office manager.
-They need strong budgeting skills to account for spending by and responsibly distribute funding to all sections of the office.
+They need strong budgeting skills to account for spending and responsibly distribute funding to all sections of the office.

-Unpredictable problem - like replacing employees, vendors not delivering, equipment failure, lack of internal expertise - pop-up all the time in an office, and office managers are always the go to person to solve them.
+Unpredictable problems - like replacing employees, vendors not delivering, equipment failure, lack of internal expertise - pop-up all the time in an office, and office managers are always the go to person to solve them.
 This means office managers need to be 1) flexible in how they approach incoming requests and 2) prepared to change their routines in order to solve unprecedented problems.
 In short, they need to be adaptable to any administrative request or challenge that comes their way.

 - Administrative services manager